leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 As we again saved our training process to the *history* object, we can now analyse & plot the performance (Classification Accuracy, and Loss) of the updated network epoch by epoch.

-With the baseline network we saw very strong overfitting in action - it will be interesting to see if the addition of Dropout has helped!
+With the baseline network we saw very strong overfitting in action - it will be interesting to see if the addition of Dropout has helped.

 The below image shows the same two plots we analysed for the updated network, the first showing the epoch by epoch **Loss** for both the training set (blue) and the validation set (orange) & the second show the epoch by epoch **Classification Accuracy** again, for both the training set (blue) and the validation set (orange).